About the Project

 A partnership between Cornell University's Department of Horticulture and New York Agriculture in the Classroom, the project's goal is to explore how high tunnels in school gardens can maximize garden-based learning and agricultural literacy activities.

-Funded with a three year grant (2010-2013), the project works with 6 schools around the state with exisiting school garden programs.
+Funded with a three year grant (2010-2013), and a three year extension (2013-2016), the project works with 10 schools around the state with exisiting school garden programs.
 Each school receives site consultation, a high tunnel structure, $1500 to purchase materials, and program support from the project partners.
 With the assistance of these pilot sites, we are developing a resource guide for teaching and learning in school-based high tunnels.

-For more information on the project, current pilot sites, and applying to be a pilot site, please see below:
+For more information on the project, please see below: